 Since asset-based lending relies on asset quality, it can be particularly beneficial for a business looking to fund its working capital needs — pursuing growth opportunities, smoothing seasonal cash flow fluctuations or financing acquisitions.
 Whatever the reason, asset-based loans can often be a more flexible and competitively priced financing option for companies with a quality asset base.

-Bank of Nevada's Capital Finance Group is committed to the success of its clients in both good and challenging times, helping them use their assets to their full potential.
+Alliance Bank of Arizona's Capital Finance Group is committed to the success of its clients in both good and challenging times, helping them use their assets to their full potential.
 We help clients maximize their borrowing capacity to deliver the liquidity they need for both operations and growth with our asset-based lending.

 To learn more about how an asset-based financial solution can empower your business, contact our Capital Finance Group today.